ARMeeru/jupiter/README.md

-## Make sure to include your API key in the config.yaml file you make; the weather.log file will be generated on its own.
-And I have no idea why I felt the need to waste time on this (read lines 117-119 if any location goes wrong)
+- make sure to create a config.yaml which holds your own API Key - it's free from OpenWeatherMap
+- weather.log will be created automatically
+- I don't know why I felt the need to write this.
+I was exhausted and couldn't sleep, maybe that's why
+- if expected result doesn't come utilize line 118

+### Known Issues
+- Port Angeles works, Los Angeles doesn't